kletobias/p2022/_projects/the-math-behind-br-stepping-the-weights.md

 The **stochastic gradient descent** or **SGD** is a faster variant.
 It randomly picks a small subset of training examples at each step, and updates the weights using the equation under heading 'Single Training Example'.
-It is common, that the SGD selects a **minibatch** of $$m$$ out of the $$N$$ examples.
+It is common that the SGD selects a **minibatch** of $$m$$ out of the $$N$$ examples.
 E.g., Given
 $$N=1\mathit{e}4$$ and the minibatch size of $$m=1\mathit{e}2$$, the difference in order of magnitude between $$N$$ and $$m$$ is 2, which equals a factor of 100 times